-- (3) Soldiers with temporary or permanent profiles shall conduct daily H2F within the limitations of their profiles and with a sense of purpose. - (4) Maintain uniformity. - (5) Remember safety (e.g. use road guard vests, belts, and flashlights when appropriate). - (6) Pregnant Soldiers are mandated to attend Pregnancy and Post-Partum (P3T) H2F program.
+- (4) Soldiers with temporary or permanent profiles shall conduct daily H2F within the limitations of their profiles and with a sense of purpose. - (5) Wear of the Army Physical Fitness Uniform is required while conducting H2F from 0630 to 0800 on duty days.
+Commanders may prescribe a different uniform for specific events; however uniformity must be maintained. - (6) Headphones/Speakers are only authorized while in the gym or while stationary/round robin H2F. - (7) Unit distinctive T-shirts and sweatshirts that clearly represent the BDE on the front and the BN/CO on the back are authorized and encouraged to wear. - (8) Remember safety (e.g., use road guard vests, reflective belts, and flashlights when appropriate).
+Reflective gear will be worn when along shared routes when no sidewalk is available. - (9) Pregnant Soldiers are mandated to attend Pregnancy and Post-Partum (P3T) H2F program.
 Pregnant Soldiers will wear the APFU until such time it becomes too small or uncomfortable.
 Pregnant Soldiers may wear the t-shirt outside the trunks.
-Commanders shall not, at any time, require pregnant Soldiers to purchase a larger APFU in order to accommodate the pregnancy.
+Commanders shall not, at any time, require pregnant Soldiers to purchase a larger APFU to accommodate the pregnancy.
 When the uniform becomes too small or uncomfortable, pregnant Soldiers may wear equivalent civilian workout attire so long as it is conservative and professional in appearance. - b.
 Cadence will not contain profanity, sexual innuendo, or language demeaning to others.
 Soldiers are encouraged to call cadences that promote esprit de corps, unit capabilities, and the successes of their unit. - c.
-Fort Polk has both designated and shared H2F routes.
-If conducting H2F/foot marches prior to 0630, it will be conducted off roads (Texas, Chaffee, or on gravel foot trails) Chaffee has a high rate of travel speed and Texas is on one of the thoroughfares necessary for persons headed to and from work prior to 0800.
+Fort Johnson has both designated and shared H2F routes.
+Alabama Avenue to 23rd Street is closed for vehicle traffic Monday-Friday, 0630-0800 for PT.
+The Golf course is also a designated PT location.
+If conducting H2F/foot marches, on shared routes it will be conducted off-road (on gravel foot trails or sidewalks).
 Shared routes are open to runners, bicyclists, and vehicular traffic.
-When on these routes, Soldiers should use caution.
-In order to aid the safety of Soldiers, running is prohibited on some roads.
-Refer to the latest established running route map for guidance: http://fortpolkmwr.com.
-Alabama Avenue is closed for traffic Monday-Friday, 0630-0800, for PT.
-Georgia Avenue is closed from Louisiana to 4th Street during this time. - d.
-IAW AR 385-10, para 11-11b., approved bicycle helmets will be worn while bicycling on Fort Polk.
+When on these routes, Soldiers should use caution, and move to the side of the road for passing traffic.
+To aid the safety of Soldiers, Physical Training (ruck/foot marches) is prohibited on some roads (Texas Avenue and Chaffee Road).
+Chaffee Road has a high rate of travel speed and Texas Avenue is on one of the thoroughfares necessary for persons headed to and from work prior to 0800. - d.
+IAW AR 385-10, para 11-11b., approved bicycle helmets will be worn while bicycling on Fort Johnson.
 When bicycling during the hours of darkness (sunset to sunrise) or reduced visibility, bicycles will be equipped with operable headlights and taillights, and the bicyclist will wear reflective gear.
 Wearing headphones, earphones, or other listening devices while bicycling on or adjacent to installation roadways is prohibited.

-15. JRTC and FORT POLK SOLDIER SUPPORT AGENCIES/EO/SHARP.
+17. JRTC and FORT JOHNSON SOLDIER SUPPORT AGENCIES/EO/SHARP.